 - to ensure that appropriations have been made for the planned purpose and will not be exhausted before the end of the fiscal year.

 As transactions are processed throughout the year, the total of expenditures and purchase orders may not exceed the expense budget line.
 For example, $5,000 has been budgeted for Object Code 0700 (Utilities and Communication) and $4,500 has already been expended.
-A purchase order or expenditure exceeding $500 against object code 0700 will not process through FRMS because of insufficient budget authority.
+A purchase order or expenditure exceeding $500 against object code 0700 will not process because of insufficient budget authority.

 - Additional dollars are received during the fiscal year which were not included in the original Op Plan (for example, additional federal grant monies).